magento/knowledge-base/src/troubleshooting/installation-and-upgrade/uct-segmentation-fault-error.md

 ---
 title: Troubleshoot upgrade compatibility tool errors
-labels: troubleshooting,upgrade compatibility tool,uct,upgrade,adobe commerce,2.4.4
+labels: troubleshooting,upgrade compatibility tool,uct,upgrade,adobe commerce
 ---

 This article explains errors you may experience while using the Upgrade Compatibility Tool, and provides solutions to fix those errors so that you can succesfully execute the tool.

 ## Affected products and versions

-* [Upgrade Compatibility Tool](https://experienceleague.adobe.com/docs/commerce-operations/upgrade-guide/upgrade-compatibility-tool/overview.html) is compatible with Adobe Commerce versions 2.3.0 to 2.4.4.
+* [Upgrade Compatibility Tool](https://experienceleague.adobe.com/docs/commerce-operations/upgrade-guide/upgrade-compatibility-tool/overview.html) is compatible with Adobe Commerce versions  from 2.3.0 onwards.

 ## Segmentation fault error